The Last Billboard

-The Last Billboard was a public art billboard in Pittsburgh, Pennsylvania.
-The art piece consisted of a 12-feet-by-36-feet steel frame billboard on which letters were arranged.
-Each month, artists were solicited to place a message on the billboard.
-It was curated by Jon Rubin.
-The billboard was located at the intersection of Highland Avenue and Baum Boulevard in the East Liberty neighborhood, above what was originally the building for Waffle Shop: A Reality Show, a restaurant that was also conceptualized by Jon Rubin.
+The Last Billboard was a public art billboard curated by Jon Rubin in Pittsburgh, Pennsylvania.
+Located at the intersection of Highland Avenue and Baum Boulevard in the East Liberty neighborhood, above what was originally the building for Waffle Shop: A Reality Show—a restaurant that was also conceptualized by Rubin—the art piece consisted of a 12-feet-by-36-feet steel frame billboard on which letters were arranged by hand.
+Each month, different artists were solicited to place a message on the billboard.